teemopower/html-css-review/readme.md

 ```
 Explain here
 ```
+inline - only styles the specific element

+internal - only styles specific html file

+external - multiple files can use the css file

 2.)
 Below are some different CSS selectors.
 Use CSS comments to describe what each selector will do.